Frequently Asked Questions

 - The American Rescue Plan seeks to address discrimination by giving USDA new tools and resources.
 The law provides USDA direction to deliver debt relief to socially disadvantaged farmers and ranchers who hold a qualifying farm loan.

 - The American Rescue Plan also provides additional money and direction to USDA to begin a long-term effort to advance equity and remove systemic discrimination from its programs; part of this long-term effort will be led by an independent equity commission.

 - USDA will continue to educate borrowers about the program.
 Borrowers should continue to submit signed loan payment notification letters and USDA will continue to accept these letters and process them.
 USDA will be prepared to provide the debt relief authorized by Congress at the earliest opportunity, depending on the ongoing litigation.

-- The payment timeline will be updated as we received updates regarding this litigation.
+- The payment timeline will be updated as we receive updates regarding this litigation.
 When we announced the payment process, we expected that once FSA received a signed offer letter, it would take FSA approximately 3 weeks to pay off a loan and issue a payment to a borrower.

 - Borrowers have options.
 USDA is not currently taking any action to foreclose on any borrower who does not make payments on Direct Farm Loan Programs loans or Farm Storage Facility Loans under the current suspension in place due to the COVID-19 pandemic.
 FSA has suspended all foreclosure, debt collection, and other adverse actions for direct Farm Loan Programs loans and Farm Storage Facility Loans.